cysouw/diathesis/text/c03_prepositions.md

 c.  ^* Ich arbeite zusammen mit einem Hammer
 :::

-Both of these reading are non-governed prepositional phrases because the *damit, dass* periphrasis is not possible [@Next].
-Another characteristic of such non-governed *mit* is that it can be replaced by the negative *ohne*, of course with a negated meaning [@NNext].
+Both of these reading are non-governed prepositional phrases because the *damit, dass* periphrasis is not possible [@next].
+Another characteristic of such non-governed *mit* is that it can be replaced by the negative *ohne*, of course with a negated meaning [@nnext].

 :::ex
 a.  ^* Ich arbeite damit, dass er hilft.